 8) Your partner should not have to compete with anything or anyone for your resources.
 Common examples are work, in-laws, friends, porn, or alcohol/drugs.
 If your partner feels like they are losing, you are losing.
 You both need to be winning.

 9) Usually, partners don’t wake up on a mission to annoy the other.
 It is helpful to remember that your partner is usually on automatic pilot with a program from childhood.
-Be gentle.
 Generally, things can be taken less personally – but always talk to each other about behaviors that are perceived as threatening or insensitive.

 10) Be comfortable and confident to tell your partner everything.